codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-02-vt6.md

 - The correlation ID in the response header matches the correlation ID in the request header.
 - The response uses response header v1 (with `TAG_BUFFER`).
 - The `error_code` in the response body is `3` (`UNKNOWN_TOPIC_OR_PARTITION`).
-- The response body should be valid DescribeTopicPartitions (v0) Response.
+- The response body should be a valid DescribeTopicPartitions (v0) Response.
 - The `topic_name` field in the response should be equal to the topic name sent in the request.
 - The `topic_id` field in the response should be equal to `00000000-0000-0000-0000-000000000000`.
 - The `partitions` field in the response should be empty.